HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ![downloaded data about statues](images/statues_downloaded.png)

 You can see that there were multiple results for several of the statues.
 That's because the SPARQL query results include every combination of values.
 Venus de Milo has two "instance of" values and the Lion Capital of Asoka has three.
-Since I'm going to assign my own "instance of" (P1) value in my Wikibase, I don't care about the multiple values so I'll just delete the multiples.
+Since I'm going to assign my own "instance of" (P1) value in my wikibase, I don't care about the multiple values so I'll just delete the multiples.

 ![data about statues with one type](images/statues_downloaded1.png)